Alo Libang

 Alo Libang (born 1 March 1964) is an Indian politician from the state of Arunachal Pradesh.
-He is the current Minister for Health and Family Welfare, Women and Child Development & Tribal Affairs of Arunachal Pradesh.
+He is the current Member of Legislative Assembly from 34th Yingkiong-Tuting Constituency.

-Alo Libang was elected uncontested as a candidate from 34 Tuting-Yingkiong constituency seat in the 2014 Arunachal Pradesh Legislative Assembly election, as an Indian National Congress (INC) candidate and in 2019 Assembly election by securing 5800 votes he was again elected as Member of Legislative Assembly of Arunachal Pradesh from the same Constituency by defeating Janata Dal (Secular) candidate Gegong Apang by a margin of 1609 votes.
+Alo Libang was elected uncontested as a candidate from the Tuting-Yingkiong constituency in the 2014 Arunachal Pradesh Legislative Assembly election, as an Indian National Congress (INC) candidate and in the 2019 Assembly election, by securing 5800 votes, he was again elected from the same Constituency by defeating Janata Dal (Secular) candidate Gegong Apang by a margin of 1609 votes.

 Early life and education

 Alo Libang was born and brought up in a small village called Simong, 10 kilometres away from Yingkiong Town, Upper Siang, Arunachal Pradesh.
 He was well versed in public speaking from his childhood.
-He completed his graduation in Bachelor of Arts (B.A.) from Jawaharlal Nehru College, Pasighat under Rajiv Gandhi University erstwhile Arunachal University in Itanagar, Arunachal Pradesh.
+He completed his Bachelor of Arts (B.A.) degree at Jawaharlal Nehru College, Pasighat under Rajiv Gandhi University, the former Arunachal University in Itanagar, Arunachal Pradesh.

 Political career

-He made his foray into politics during the year 2009 and was elected as Member of Legislative Assembly of Arunachal Pradesh, as a candidate from Nationalist Congress Party (NCP).
-He later joined Indian National Congress Party in 2012.
-He holds many important portfolios in Arunachal cabinet.
-He is currently serving as Minister, Health & Family Welfare, Social Welfare, Women & Child Development, Social Justice, Empowerment & Tribal Affairs.
-In September 2016, he was sworn in as the Deputy Speaker of Arunachal Pradesh Legislative Assembly and in Assembly election of 2019 he won seat from 34 Tuting-Yingkiong (ST) constituency as Member of Legislative Assembly of Arunachal Pradesh as a Bharatiya Janata Party (BJP) candidate.
+He made his foray into politics during the year 2009 and was elected as a Member of the Legislative Assembly of Arunachal Pradesh, as a candidate from the Nationalist Congress Party (NCP).
+He later joined the Indian National Congress in 2012.
+He has held many important portfolios in the cabinet ofArunachal Pradesh, and also served as Minister of Health & Family Welfare, Social Welfare, Women & Child Development, Social Justice, Empowerment & Tribal Affairs.
+In September 2016, he was sworn in as the Deputy Speaker of the Arunachal Pradesh Legislative Assembly and in the 2019 election he was elected from the Tuting-Yingkiong (ST) constituency as a Bharatiya Janata Party (BJP) candidate.

 Public policies and schemes

-He launched the HRMIS (Human Resources Management Information System) state level flagship programme under the National Health Mission (NHM) to ensure timely and transparent dispensation of Health services across all districts as first of its kind in the State and launched Mission 'Pratiraksha" to ensure 100 percent immunisation coverage of children in the State to curb the spread of preventable diseases.
-The programme achieved 67 percent immunisation and he introduced ' Sarkaar Apke Dwaar' (Government at your Doorstep) initiative in remote areas of Tuting, Upper Siang making accessible basic government services to local population which are some of his major contributions in the field of public services.
-In April 2020, he inaugurated first COVID-19 Testing Lab at Tomo Riba Institute of Health and Medical Science (TRIHMS) Itanagar, which is the first ever Covid-19 Testing Facility in the State and third in Northeast India after Assam and Mizoram.
-The Health Minister was reported Covid-19 positive along with six other Legislators from the State of Arunachal Pradesh in mid September 2020.
+Some of Libang's major contributions in the field of public service include the launching of the HRMIS (Human Resources Management Information System) state-level flagship programme under the National Health Mission (NHM) to ensure timely and transparent dispensation of Health services across all districts as the first of its kind in the State, the Mission 'Pratiraksha" programme to ensure 100 percent immunisation coverage of children in the State to curb the spread of preventable diseases, which achieved 67 percent immunisation, and the introduction of the 'Sarkaar Apke Dwaar' (Government at your Doorstep) initiative in remote areas of Tuting, Upper Siang to make basic government services more accessible to the local population.
+In April 2020, he inaugurated a COVID-19 Testing Lab at Tomo Riba Institute of Health and Medical Science (TRIHMS) Itanagar, which was the first ever Covid-19 Testing Facility in the State and the third in Northeast India after Assam and Mizoram.
+The Health Minister was reported Covid-19 positive along with six other legislators from Arunachal Pradesh in September 2020.